Gopal (caste): Origin and history

-The Gopalas (Gaudas) like all Yadavs claim that they are descendants from Krishna of the ancient Yadava clan after the Sanskritisation process by Arya Samaj in 1930.
-In the Mahasabha held in 1930, Dairy faming castes such as Ahirs, Gaudas, Gopalas etc were advised to Identify themselves as "Son of Krishna" and hence they can identify themselves as martial caste.
+The Gopalas (Gaudas) like all Yadavs claim that they are descendants from Krishna of the ancient Yadava clan.
+They are recognized in many Puranas as soldier's of Mahabharat fame Narayani Sena (Army of Lord Krishna), who were fought in Mahabharata war.

-Since 1930 during the Sanskritisation of castes in India, The Gopalas started to be incorporated into a newly established Yadav Kshatriya community, along with Ahir, Gops, Goalas, and Sadgops.
+After the Sanskritisation of castes in India, the Gopalas started to be incorporated into a newly established Yadav Kshatriya or Yaduvanshi Kshatriya community, along with Ahir, Gops, Goalas, and Sadgops.
+In the Yadav Mahasabha held in 1930, dairy farming castes such as Ahirs, Goalas, Gopalas etc. were advised to Identify themselves as "Son of Krishna" and hence they can identify themselves as martial caste.

 Subdivisions

 The Gopalas (Gaudas) are three types:- Mathurapuria, Gopapuria and Magadhaa, where Mathurapurias and Gopapurias are superior to Magadha classes.
 Which symbolically refer to their ancestral land of Mathura and Gokul (Gopa) of Uttar Pradesh and Magadha of Bihar.
-There are minor differences among them, some area of odisha the Gopalas are also known as their other names including: Sholakhandia, Sadgope and Gopal Baishnab among them.
+While the Magadha Gauda are inhabitants of Singhbhum and western Mayurbhanj, they possibly represent an accretion of some aboriginal tribes.
+There are minor differences among them, some area of Odisha the Gopalas are also known as their other names including: Mahakul, Sholakhandia, Sadgope and Gopal Baishnab among them.